harvard-lil/capstone/capstone/capweb/templates/about.md

 (now part of Lexis-Nexis).
 These limitations will end, at the latest, in March of 2024.
 In addition, these limitations apply only to cases from jurisdictions that continue to publish their official case law in print form.
 Once a jurisdiction transitions from print-first publishing to digital-first publishing, these limitations cease.
-Thus far, Illinois and Arkansas have made this important and positive shift and, as a result, all historical cases from these jurisdictions are freely available to the public without restriction.
+Thus far, Illinois, Arkansas, New Mexico, and North Carolina have made this important and positive shift and, as a result, all historical cases from these jurisdictions are freely available to the public without restriction.
 We hope many other jurisdictions will follow their example soon.

 # Press {: class="subtitle" }